 5. Slowly sit back down and return to the original position.

-Repeat this exercise 4 to 6 times to begin with before gradually building up to 12 repetitions.
-People may also want to try doing the same number of repetitions for 2 to 3 sets.
+Repeat this exercise 4 to 6 times before gradually building up to 12 repetitions.

 Share on Pinterest